To enhance the health and enjoyment of the Cumberland River and its tributaries through education, collaboration, and action.

 We believe that water quality and a healthy environment are fundamental to sustainable, strong local economies.
 Since our founding, we’ve worked cooperatively with local, state and federal agencies, farmers, businesses, technical professionals, local o cials, neighborhood groups, and other watershed stakeholders who share this belief.
 All to ensure clean and abundant water resources that support, life, recreation, and economic well-being throughout the Basin.

 Teach.
 Protect.
-Connect.
+Restore.

 Water has always been and will always be our lifeline.
 It nourishes and feeds us and transports our commodities.
 It denotes our cultural heritage.